How to count and cache function calls

 A shared storage approach using a functor

 An alternative to the previous approach is the usage of a functor that introduces a “shared storage” of the result of computing A*p.
-We additionally have to store p though, since we have to check that we are still evaluating the cost and/or gradient at the same point at which the cached A*p was computed.
+We additionally have to store p though, since we have to make sure that we are still evaluating the cost and/or gradient at the same point at which the cached A*p was computed.
 We again consider the (more efficient) in-place variant.
 This can be done as follows

 struct StorageG{T,M}